-Division 2 Constitution of the Tribunal
+Division 2-Constitution of the Tribunal

-Constitution of Tribunal
+138 Constitution of Tribunal

-138. The Copyright Tribunal established by the section for which this section was substituted by section 138 of the Statute Law (Miscellaneous Amendments) Act (No. 1) 1982 continues in existence but shall consist of a President, a Deputy President and such other members as are appointed in accordance with this Division.
+The Copyright Tribunal established by the section for which this section was substituted by section 138 of the Statute Law (Miscellaneous Amendments) Act (No. 1) 1982 continues in existence but shall consist of a President, a Deputy President and such other members as are appointed in accordance with this Division.

-Appointment of members of Tribunal
+139 Appointment of members of Tribunal

-139. A member of the Tribunal shall be appointed by the Governor-General.
+A member of the Tribunal shall be appointed by the Governor-General.

-Qualifications of members
+140 Qualifications of members

-- 140. (1) A person shall not be appointed as the President or as the Deputy President unless he is a Judge of the Federal Court of Australia. - (2) A person shall not be appointed as a member (other than the President or the Deputy President) unless: - (a) he is or has been a Judge; - (b) he is enrolled as a legal practitioner of the High Court, of another federal court or of the Supreme Court of a State or Territory and has been so enrolled for not less than 5 years; - (c) he has had experience, for not less than 5 years, at a high level in industry, commerce, business, public administration, education or the practice of a profession; - (d) he has obtained a degree of a university, or an educational qualification of a similar standing, after studies in the field of law, economics or public administration; or - (e) he has, in the opinion of the Governor-General, special knowledge or skill relevant to the duties of a member.
+- A person shall not be appointed as the President or as the Deputy President unless he or she is a Judge of the Federal Court of Australia. - (2) A person shall not be appointed as a member (other than the President or the Deputy President) unless: - (a) he or she is or has been a Judge; - (b) he or she is enrolled as a legal practitioner of the High Court, of another federal court or of the Supreme Court of a State or Territory and has been so enrolled for not less than 5 years; - (c) he or she has had experience, for not less than 5 years, at a high level in industry, commerce, business, public administration, education or the practice of a profession; - (d) he or she has obtained a degree of a university, or an educational qualification of a similar standing, after studies in the field of law, economics or public administration; or - (e) he or she has, in the opinion of the Governor-General, special knowledge or skill relevant to the duties of a member.

-Tenure of office
+141 Tenure of office

-- 141. (1) Subject to this section, a member holds office for such period, not exceeding 7 years, as is specified in the instrument of his appointment, but is eligible for re-appointment. - (2) Where a member who is a Judge ceases to be a Judge, he ceases to hold office as a member, but he is eligible for appointment as a member (other than the President or the Deputy President). - (3) The Governor-General may terminate the appointment of a member (other than a member who is a Judge) for physical or mental incapacity. - (4) The Governor-General shall terminate the appointment of a member (other than a member who is a Judge) if: - (a) the member is guilty of misbehaviour; or - (b) the member becomes bankrupt, applies to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounds with his creditors or makes an assignment of his remuneration for their benefit.
+(1) Subject to this section, a member holds office for such period, not exceeding 7 years, as is specified in the instrument of his or her appointment, but is eligible for re-appointment.

+- (2) Where a member who is a Judge ceases to be a Judge, he or she ceases to hold office as a member, but he or she is eligible for appointment as a member (other than the President or the Deputy President). - (3) The Governor-General may terminate the appointment of a member (other than a member who is a Judge) for physical or mental incapacity. - (4) The Governor-General shall terminate the appointment of a member (other than a member who is a Judge) if: - (a) the member is guilty of misbehaviour; or - (b) the member becomes bankrupt, applies to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounds with his or her creditors or makes an assignment of his or her remuneration for their benefit.

-Acting President
+142 Acting President

-(2) The Deputy President shall act as President of the Tribunal during any vacancy in the office, or suspension, illness or absence, of the President and while the Deputy President is acting as President, he has and may exercise all the powers, and shall perform all the functions and duties, conferred or imposed by this Act on the President.
+(2) The Deputy President shall act as President of the Tribunal during any vacancy in the office, or suspension, illness or absence, of the President and while the Deputy President is acting as President, he or she has and may exercise all the powers, and shall perform all the functions and duties, conferred or imposed by this Act on the President.

-Remuneration and allowances
+143 Remuneration and allowances

-- 143. (1) Subject to this section, a member shall be paid such remuneration as is determined by the Remuneration Tribunal but, if no determination of that remuneration by the Tribunal is in operation, he shall be paid such remuneration as is prescribed. - (2) A member shall be paid such allowances as are prescribed. - (3) Subsections (1) and (2) have effect subject to the Remuneration Tribunals Act 1973. - (4) A member who is a Judge is not, while he receives salary or annual allowance as a Judge, entitled to remuneration under this Act.
+- Subject to this section, a member shall be paid such remuneration as is determined by the Remuneration Tribunal but, if no determination of that remuneration by the Tribunal is in operation, the member shall be paid such remuneration as is prescribed. - (2) A member shall be paid such allowances as are prescribed. - (3) Subsections (1) and (2) have effect subject to the Remuneration Tribunal Act 1973. - (4) A member who is a Judge is not, while he or she receives salary or annual allowance as a Judge, entitled to remuneration under this Act.

-Oath or affirmation of office
+144 Oath or affirmation of office